Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Packed with independent shops, vintage boutiques, art galleries, and hidden cafés, The Lanes are a magnet for wanderers.
 Local jewellers sit beside tattoo studios, and buskers provide a soundtrack to your steps.

 Snoopers Attic is one of my favourite places to hunt vintage treasure.
 It’s the kind of place where you could stumble upon anything, from a judge’s wig to a full suit of knight’s armour.
-On my last visit, I unearthed a giant fossil that instantly transported me back to my childhood.
+On my last visit, I unearthed a giant ammonite that instantly transported me back to my childhood.
 It reminded me of my father’s loved fossil collection, much of which he generously donated to Mr Mortlock, my junior school head teacher, who shared the same passion for ancient relics!

 That’s the magic of Snoopers Attic: you never know what you’ll walk out with, or which forgotten corner of memory lane you’ll wander down.